 - Policy #13 (L13) Incorporate Preferred Pedestrian Treatments As feasible, integrate preferred pedestrian treatments into city-wide projects that arise through CIP investments or development.
 Preferred pedestrian treatments include pedestrian countdown signals, audible pushbuttons, landscape buffers, pedestrian refuge islands, benches, curb extensions, enhanced crosswalks, signalized crossings, and ADA compliant curb ramps (see A B for Bike and Pedestrian Design Treatment Toolbox).
-These treatments will help enhance the environment for pedestrians and facilitate travel as a pedestrian (Goals 2 and 4). - Program #1 (O1) Create TravelSmart Educational Program Invest in individualized, targeted marketing materials to be distributed to interested individuals for the purpose of informing and encouraging travel as a pedestrian or by bicycle.
+These treatments will help enhance the environment for pedestrians and facilitate travel as a pedestrian (Goals 2 and 4). - Policy #27 (L27) Fee In Lieu The City of Ashland should develop a fee in lieu policy for sidewalk construction projects that apply to streets designated as Shared Streets (See Project L1) as well as any other streets the Public Works Director requests or approves in order to help complete higher priority sidewalks first.
+The fee in lieu applies to development applications that would otherwise be required to construct sidewalks along their site frontage.
+Rather than having the applicant construct the sidewalks along their site frontage, the fee in lieu policy would have them pay a fee into a sidewalk construction fund equivalent to the cost of constructing sidewalks along their site frontage.
+The sidewalk construction fund would be used to construct high priority sidewalk projects. - Program #1 (O1) Create TravelSmart Educational Program Invest in individualized, targeted marketing materials to be distributed to interested individuals for the purpose of informing and encouraging travel as a pedestrian or by bicycle.
 The approximate cost of the program (including maps, materials, incentives, outreach staff and mail costs) is \$30 per household.
 Program Funding: The first three years of this program will be funded at \$15,000 per year enabling the City to distribute material to approximately 500 households per year.
 Funding for subsequent years will be determined based on the outcomes of the first three years.
 (This program is also presented in Section 6 Bicycle Plan.)